Null-Vo1d/Funny_Mic/README.md

 A way to recreate Funny Mic in python

+To run you need python and a few requirments, either run req.bat or 'pip install sounddevice numpy scipy keyboard' in your terminal.
+#If you want to verify the authenticcity of the bat filed just rightclick and do edit in notepad

 First run soundlist.bat or alternativly 'python soundlist.py' in terminal

 that will give you something like this:
+'''
 >1 Voicemeeter Out B1 (VB-Audio Vo, MME (8 in, 0 out)
 2 Voicemeeter Out A2 (VB-Audio Vo, MME (8 in, 0 out)
 3 Voicemeeter Out A1 (VB-Audio Vo, MME (8 in, 0 out)